itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a type of algorithms which called - `Autoassociative memories <https://en.wikipedia.org/wiki/Autoassociative_memory>`_
 Don't afraid of word `Autoassociative`.
 The idea behind this type of algorithms is simple.
-They can store in `memory` some useful information and later they are able to reproduce it from the partialy broken patterns.
+They can store in `memory` useful information and later they are able to reproduce it from the partialy broken patterns.
 You can think about of it as a human memory.
 For instance, imagine that you see an old picture with a place where you was a long time ago, but this picture is in a very bad quality and with a high blur.
 From the picture you can reconize some objects or places that are very familiar to you.
 It can be a house or a lake or anything else which can clearly create an associations for you.
 With this details other parts of picture begin to make more sense.
-Even if you don't clearly see all objects you can recover a big part of picture from your memory just from the few familiar things.
+Even if you don't clearly see all objects you can recover a big part of picture from your memory just from the few familiar details.
 That what it is all about.
 Autoassociative memory network is a way to think about the human memory and try to build something useful that have a similar behaviour.

 On this tutorial you will see only intuition behind the network.
 I avoid all proofs to make this tutorial more simple.
-If you are interesting in Linear Algebra proofs of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` you can check them at R. Rojas.
+If you are interesting in proofs of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` you can check them at R. Rojas.
 Neural Networks [1]_ book.

 Architecture
 ------------